 - Orange Feels Worried

-As the title suggests, this story deals with anxiety in children, which has undoubtedly been exacerbated by the pandemic.
+As the title suggests, this story deals with anxiety in children, which the pandemic has undoubtedly exacerbated.
 Orange wakes up feeling worried and struggles to understand why, until the story reveals that her worry stems from her toy being underneath her bed.
 The story reminds children that worrying is perfectly natural, and our worries can almost always be resolved.

 - Rainbow Feels Angry